Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Rings of dimension and

 \subsection{Gorenstein rings in dimension $1$}

 Our next application is to the singularity categories of commutative Gorenstein rings of dimension one.
 We start with recalling a fundamental result given in \cite{BIY}.
-In the rest, we assume that \begin{enumerate} \item[$\bullet$] $R=\bigoplus_{i\ge0}R_i$ is a $\Z$-graded commutative Gorenstein ring with dimension one and Gorenstein parameter $p$ such that $R_0$ is a field. \end{enumerate} We denote by $K$ the localization of $R$ at the set of all homogeneous non-zero divisors so that $K$ is the $\Z$-graded total quotient ring.
+In the rest, we assume that \begin{itemize} \item $R=\bigoplus_{i\ge0}R_i$ is a $\Z$-graded commutative Gorenstein ring with dimension one and Gorenstein parameter $p$ such that $R_0$ is a field. \end{itemize} Clearly, $R$ is a $G$-local ring with $G$-maximal ideal $\m:=\bigoplus_{i>0}R_i$.
+Also, we denote by $K$ the localization of $R$ at the set of all homogeneous non-zero divisors so that $K$ is the $\Z$-graded total quotient ring.
 One can take the minimum integer $q>0$ such that $K\simeq K(q)$ in $\Mod^\Z\!R$ \cite[4.11]{BIY}.
 It is shown in \cite[1.4]{BIY} that, if $p\le0$, then

-is a tilting object in $\D_{\sg,0}^{\Z}(R)$, and therefore we have a triangle equivalence
+is a tilting object in $\sg_0^{\Z}\!R$, and therefore we have a triangle equivalence

 We can apply our result \ref{tilt} to realize the singularity category of $R$ as the $0$-cluster category of $A$.

 \begin{Thm} If $p<0$, then there exists a commutative diagram of equivalences